 When posting, please make certain that your post is submitted as public, rather than friends-locked or otherwise filtered.
 Also, please do not override the default font in postings to this community, and please leave comments unscreened.

 Multiple inquiries are allowed within the same post.

 Please note that whatwasthatbook is no longer a moderated community, so your posts should appear immediately.
 Posts with multiple tags will be held for moderation.
 This policy will be reviewed if spammers attack.
 EDITED AUG 2015: sadly, this has had to change, and the community is now moderated.
 We will do everything possible to post your entry quickly.

 This community was created to serve a fairly specific function, and to that end, posts to the community should be limited to identification requests about books, short stories, poems, or plays published in print format.
-If you have any other book-related posting you want to make, please contact pisica to ask.
 If you would like to identify an item of some other form of media, the following communities might be helpful:

 whatwasthatfilm -- for identification of movies and TV shows whatwasthatsong -- for identification of songs whatwasthatone -- for identification of anything from songs and movies to websites and clothing/accessory brand names